mkierzenka/SWDevProj/README.md

 * Update schema to use types enum

 * Implement push_back for columns

-* Add KVstore to DF constructor with schema and key, remove one that takes in dataframe

 * Sorer code- make the arrays use our array instead of re-implementing functionality